 The Future of Missile Defense

-Designed for working professionals, The Future of Missile Defense course takes participants through the complex set of issues that affect missile defense policy and programs.
+The Future of Missile Defense is a four-day, online seminar course designed to take participants through the complex set of issues that affect missile defense policy and programs.
 After beginning with the fundamentals of ballistic and cruise missile technology and general proliferation trends, participants explore the evolving roles that active air and missile defenses have played over time and how changing policy decisions inform and shape today’s program of record.

 Hosted by the world’s top think tank for defense and national security, participants will benefit from instruction and interaction with a cadre of lecturers from the Center for Strategic and International Studies and guest lecturers with decades of experience working missile defense issues in the Pentagon, Congress, the U.S. military, and industry.

 - AEGIS, THAAD, PAC-3, LRDR, IBCS, Standard Missiles, Patriot, GMD, SBX

 - The Air and Missile Threat Spectrum

 - Future Defense Concepts